 What Are Terpenes?

 Scientists have identified more than 20,000 terpenes in nature, making them one of the largest and most diverse classes of natural compounds known to science.
-In cannabis specifically, researchers have catalogued over 200 different terpenes, though only a handful occur in concentrations high enough to be considered pharmacologically significant.
+Each species tends to express its own signature blend.
+Lavender, juniper, rosemary, black pepper, and coriander all produce distinct terpene profiles that give them their characteristic aromas.

 From a chemical standpoint, terpenes are built from repeating units of a five-carbon molecule called isoprene.
 Monoterpenes contain two isoprene units (10 carbons); sesquiterpenes contain three (15 carbons); and diterpenes have four (20 carbons).
-Limonene is perhaps a prime example, with its 10-carbon structure and two double bonds making it one of the most versatile and abundant terpenes found in cannabis.
+Limonene is a prime example, with its 10-carbon structure and two double bonds making it one of the most versatile and abundant terpenes in nature.

 Where Are Terpenes Found?

-While cannabis is one of the most terpene-rich plants in the natural world, terpenes are found throughout the plant kingdom.
+While hops, lavender, and conifers are among the most terpene-rich species in the natural world, terpenes are found throughout the plant kingdom.
 You've certainly encountered them in everyday life.

 Citrus Fruits